 LNs/SCNs/DCNs and staff who support IENs (UK based cohort) within the clinical area are invited to the next Internationally Educated Nurse information presentation.
 Afterward, there will be time for Q & A’s.
 Both the presentation and Q & A’s will take approximately 1 hr.

-This page provides information and resources about drug stigma including how you can tackle it, helpful resources, and further reading.
+This page provides information about drug stigma including how you can help tackle it, resources, further reading and learning.

-People who use drugs, people in recovery from drug use, families and communities experience stigma.
+People who use drugs, people in recovery from drug use, families and communities can experience stigma.

 Stigma is the social process of devaluing a person beginning with marking or labelling someone’s differences then attributing negative values to those differences.
 Stigma is closely linked to prejudice, stereotyping and discrimination.
 Stigma intersects with other ways people are disempowered and marginalised (ethnicity, gender and sexual identity among others) often increasing risk and harm.